C2SP/wycheproof/doc/rsa.md

 only be used in legacy cases.
 Therefore, it seems wrong to use a default key size smaller than 2048 bits.
-If a user really wants a small RSA key then such a choice should be made by explicitly providing the desired key length during the initalization of a key pair generator.
+If a user really wants a small RSA key then such a choice should be made by explicitly providing the desired key length during the initialization of a key pair generator.

 According to https://docs.oracle.com/javase/7/docs/api/javax/crypto/Cipher.html
 every implementation of the Java platform is required to implement RSA with both